HR2159-119

 "criminal regulatory offense" §2(a)(1)

-A Federal regulation that is enforceable by a criminal penalty
+A federal regulation enforceable by a criminal penalty.

 "criminal statutory offense" §2(a)(2)